 Background Information:

 Pilot systems must normally operate under difficult and dirty ambient conditions.
-Since ignition of a pilot is critical during any start-up process, components intended for ignition must be ready to operate satisfactorily at a moments notice.
+Since ignition of a pilot is critical during any start-up process, components intended for ignition must be ready to operate satisfactorily at a moment’s notice.
 Designs utilizing high voltage probes requiring ceramic isolators are prone to degradation and premature failure when wet or dirty.
-External flame front lines, not an integral part of the pilot have also been employed for pilot ignition; however, these systems are very expensive and over time can collect water or moisture to cause scaling and other types of obstruction failures.
+External flame front lines, not an integral part of the pilot have also been employed for pilot ignition, however, these systems are very expensive and over time can collect water or moisture which causes scaling and other types of obstruction failures.

 Operating Principle: